Fechin/reference/source/_posts/ocaml.md

 #### Application Operator

-Read from right to left the first operation is `sum 2 3`
+Read from right to left, the first operation is `sum 2 3`

 ```ml
 (* find log(2 + 3) *)